-The Swedish Authority for Privacy Protection (Integritetsskyddsmyndigheten) is the authority that has regulatory responsibility and carries out inspections that GDPR rules are being followed.
+The Swedish Data Protection Authority (Integritetsskyddsmyndigheten after 1 Jan 2021) is the authority that has regulatory responsibility and carries out inspections that GDPR rules are being followed.

 What counts as personal data?

 Personal data is anything that can be linked to a natural person who is alive.
 It is anything that can be used to identify a person, from names, addresses, e-mails, phone numbers and ID cards to different registration numbers, photos, voice recordings and character descriptions so that a person can be identified.